ITNano/lightinator/readme.md

 specified in the `configuration_manual.txt` file.
 The documentation for LIRC is located in `lirc_conf`.

 Note that the documentation for this project still isn't so good, since I doubt it will be used in any large scale (by many users).
-If you plan on using this on your system and has any questions, don't hesitate to mail me at lightinator@matzlarsson.se.
+If you plan on using this on your system and have any questions, don't hesitate to mail me at lightinator@matzlarsson.se.

 ## How to run